 - Order a bottle of Vitamin B-12 so you start out your diet on the right foot.

 Why not print out the above list, and revisit it from time to time?
-Ideas that seem too ambitious today might become easy to do a few months from now.
+Ideas that seem too ambitious today might become easy in a few months.

 - The best entry-point to vegan cooking involves mastering the preparation of these five easy meals: smoothies, sandwiches, salads, stir-fries, and roasted vegetables.